chris-campbell/event_manager/README.md

 # Simple Rails + React Event Manager Application

-Simple Rails API application with a React powering the client-side of the application.
+Simple Rails API application with React powering the client-side of the application.